curityio/example-dcr-request-validation/README.md

 # Requirements
 ## General
-This deployment will only work for Curity Identity Server version 6.5 and higher
+This deployment will only work for Curity Identity Server version 6.5 and higher.

 ## License
 Aquire a license that includes support for FAPI features and copy the license file to `config/license.json`.